Living Standard — Last Updated 13 May 2026

 |---|---|---|

-Please note the asymmetry where mostly no duplicates between global and per-element lists are permitted, but in the case of a global allow-list and a per-element remove-list the latter must be a subset of the former.
+Please note the asymmetry where mostly no duplicates between global and per-element lists are permitted, but in the case of a global allow-list and a per-element remove-list the latter has to be a subset of the former.
 An excerpt of the table above, only focusing on duplicates, is as follows:

 global attributes | global removeAttributes | |